akhilapakalapati/ChatNest-1/README.md

-Certainly!
-Below is a template for your README.md file based on the information you provided:

----

 # Chat Box Website

 Welcome to the Chat Box Website!
 This project is a real-time chat application where users can join chat rooms and engage in conversations with other users.
 The application features a frontend developed using React.js and a backend developed using Node.js with Express.js.